LiF-x/lifxmod.com/Docs/core_reverse_engineering_reference.md

 `CmCharacterInfo::sendFirstDataClient`
 `CmCharacterInfo::startSim`

+Runtime observations also support the existence of:

+- `CmCharacterInfo::stopSim(...)`
+- `CmCharacterInfo::startSim(...)`
+- `CmCharacterInfo::sendFirstDataClient()`

-### Important observed behavior
+### Confirmed observed behavior

-This system repeatedly asserts `"CmCharacterInfo not init"` when accessed too early.

-That strongly suggests CharacterInfo is a foundational state object that must be fully initialized before most of its public surface is safe to use.

-`sendFirstDataClient()` also explicitly fails if it cannot resolve the player for the current character.
+CharacterInfo-related paths fail when accessed too early or when expected backing state is missing.

+This strongly indicates that CharacterInfo-backed state is part of valid character activation.

+### Inferred

+CharacterInfo appears to act as a bridge between:

+- character identity
+- persistent/runtime character state
+- simulation state
+- client-facing initialization
+- runtime player linkage

-### Most important interpretation
+### Safe interpretation

-CharacterInfo is the strongest candidate for the **source of truth for a living character**.
+CharacterInfo is one of the strongest visible candidates for the required character-backed runtime layer.

-Without CharacterInfo, later systems can still exist as objects, but they do not appear to be safe as a complete gameplay entity.
+### Unknown

+It is not directly proven whether CharacterInfo owns all gameplay state itself, or whether it coordinates access to other hidden systems.

+It is also not directly proven whether inventory/equipment are owned by CharacterInfo or only resolved through it.

 ---

 ## 2.3 CharacterParameters

-### Purpose

-This system appears to load the runtime gameplay parameter block for a character.

-### Most probable responsibilities
+### Confirmed

-- copy persistent character data into active runtime state
-- initialize health/stat-related values
-- initialize flags and gameplay parameters
-- bind runtime values to the current player object
-- support both load and save behavior

-### Recovered callable functions
+Recovered callable functions include:

 `CharacterStatsAPI::CharacterParameters::_getObjectBindPoint`
 `CharacterStatsAPI::CharacterParameters::_convertCarriedMovableToDeedAndDropItToBag`